Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### admin_ssl_cert_key

-If `admin_ssl` is enabled, the absolute path to the SSL key for the `admin_listen_ssl` address.
+The absolute path to the SSL key for `admin_listen` values with SSL enabled.

 Default: none

----

-#### admin_http2

-Enables HTTP2 support for HTTPS traffic on the `admin_listen_ssl` address.

-Default: `off`

 ---

 #### upstream_keepalive

 Sets the maximum number of idle keepalive connections to upstream servers that are preserved in the cache of each worker process.
 When this number is exceeded, the least recently used connections are closed.

 A value of `0` will disable this behavior altogether, forcing each upstream request to open a new connection.

 Default: `60`